News & Events

 Where can business owners find masking materials for their storefront?

 Digital and print materials related to the #MaskUpMN campaign are available for download on Minnesota COVID-19 Response: Share Our Message For Businesses.

 Several people took advantage of the opportunity to take their state license exams at the MWQA annual convention in Alexandria last October.
 The two-day event featured several informative seminars, a vendor fair, and an opportunity to take exams for many Minnesota licenses.

 The 2015 Minnesota Plumbing Code, Chapter 4714, took effect Jan.
 23, 2016.
 The code incorporates by reference the 2012 edition of the Uniform Plumbing Code with Minnesota amendments and replaces the old Minnesota Rules, Chapter 4715.

 - What you need to know about the 2015 Minnesota Plumbing Code

 *The detailed version of the Minnesota Plumbing Code linked above is available here for your convenience.
 However, the Office of the Revisor of Statutes publishes the official codes.

 Changes to State License Exams

 Testing for Water Conditioning exams now takes place several times throughout the year and at several locations in Minnesota.
 Tests are no longer given twice a year.
-Click on the links below to find the exam dates and locations that will work for you.
+Click on the link below to find the exam dates and locations that will work for you.
 You can also schedule your exam online.